Families feel pressure to choose between two options

 - What is the right balance of work & family time for you personally?
 What is the right balance for your partner?

-Two parent households can find a wide array of solutions if they work together to develop a collective vision.
-When both parents learn how to redesign work so they have time and energy for family, they also learn skills they can use throughout their lives.
+When parents – including single parents – learn how to redesign work so they have time and energy for family, they learn skills they can use throughout their lives.
 Download our PDF A life committed to Shared Care to see how a Shared Care mind-set can bring benefits for a lifetime.
-Take our Opportunities and challenges survey to find out about key issues you may need to consider to put your own unique Shared Care solution in place.
-Find out more about the many resources we have for parents who want to design an integrated solution for work and family.
-Single parent households have also developed many out of the box solutions – both around redesigning work and around building a community of support.
-To learn more, contact us about our upcoming Single Parent Work/Family Options workbook.
+Or take a look at the many resources we have for parents who want to create an integrated approach to work and family.

 Q: Are fathers interested in Shared Care?